 Sweetener: I use stevia glycerite.
 You could possibly use a granulated sweetener instead, but I haven't tried that.

 Coconut flour: An excellent flour substitute.
 Try to measure it by weight if you can.
 It's very absorbent, so every extra gram can make a difference.

-Salt and baking soda: If you'd like to try using baking powder (though I haven't tested it in this recipe), remember that ¼ teaspoon of baking soda is equivalent to 1 teaspoon of baking powder.
+Salt and baking soda: If you'd like to try using gluten-free baking powder (though I haven't tested it in this recipe), remember that ¼ teaspoon of baking soda is equivalent to 1 teaspoon of baking powder.

 Fresh cranberries: I never tried making these with dried cranberries.
 I think they are too sugary.
 The baked fresh cranberries taste amazing.